 Some screen reading software allows blind users to tab through headings and links on a page.
 An empty heading or link will present no information to the user and may introduce confusion.
 By default empty headings, tables and links are removed from content as pages are displayed.

 Including email addresses in content without linking them to a contact form or converting them to mailto: links creates problems for screen reader users.
 When enabled, this option will correct unlinked email addresses by converting them to mailto: anchors.

 The title attribute must be added to all FRAME and IFRAME tags with appropriate text to describe the purpose and/or content of the frame.
 This option is enabled by default and will add a title attribute with descriptive text to each IFRAME tag generated by WordPress from shortcodes as well as IFRAMES with a known source such as embeded youtube.com or hulu.com videos.
 The title will be crafted based on the type of content provided on the particular website.
 For example the title tag for an IFRAME that includes a Youtube video will include the text “Video on Youtube.com”.
 To further improve accessibility and avoid redundancy in title tags, use the shortcode with a unique title attribute.

-This option will also convert urls used as link text in audio and video embed codes to a screen reader friendly equivalent. (i.e..
+This option will also add the title attribute to iframe tags that include known audio/video sources and convert urls used as link text in audio and video embed codes to a screen reader friendly equivalent. (i.e..
 Video or Audio Player)

 Converting Title Attributes on Empty Links to Aria-Label